cloudedbats/cloudedbats/README.md

 ### 5. Species lists

 A species list to be used as a taxonomic backbone is needed when working with species.
-CloudedBats uses the IUCN Red List of Threatened Species for this: http://test.cloudedbats.org/species
+CloudedBats uses the IUCN Red List of Threatened Species for this.
 One reason for this is that I think this is one of the best species list on a global level that is constantly maintained.
 Another reason is that there is a software API that can be programmatically called.

 More info here (including an Excel file that can be used directly): https://github.com/cloudedbats/cloudedbats_species